SAP-samples/kyma-runtime-extension-samples/sentiment-analysis/README.md

 - `c4cUpdateFlag`: Feature flag to enable the calls to SAP Sales Cloud to create customer and service ticket for negative reviews.
 If value is `true` then the feature is enabled.

+- `gateway_url_occ` - URL for the SAP Commerce Cloud OCC API provided by the Kyma Central Application Gateway

 - `gateway_url_c4c` - URL for the SAP Sales Cloud API provided by the Kyma Central Application Gateway

 - `gateway_url_review` - URL for the SAP Commerce Cloud Integration API for Customer Reviews provided by the Kyma Central Application Gateway